pmndrs/react-three-a11y/README.md

         {...}
         <A11y
           role="button"
-          description="This button can enable and disable dark theme" activationMsg="Dark theme enabled"
+          description="This button can enable dark theme.
+Dark theme is off" pressedDescription="This button can disable dark theme.
+Dark theme is on" activationMsg="Dark theme enabled"
           desactivationMsg="Dark theme disabled"
          >